ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 Startup, if the flow is still in that state).
 (Part of the long-term model.)

-BBR.bw_lo: The short-term maximum sending bandwidth that the algorithm estimates is safe for matching the current network path delivery rate, based on any loss signals in the current bandwidth probing cycle.
+BBR.bw_shortterm: The short-term maximum sending bandwidth that the algorithm estimates is safe for matching the current network path delivery rate, based on any loss signals in the current bandwidth probing cycle.
 This is generally